Asana: We always say “Namaste” before and after a yoga class. Yet, it seems that not many really understand its meaning. How does it relate to you?

 Tammie: I hope this book appeals to parents, caregivers, grandparents and teachers who want to share yoga and its benefits with the children in their lives.
 The book works on many levels and for many ages.
 I could see toddlers through school- aged children enjoying this book read aloud to them with a chance to practise the poses.
 I can even imagine adults who are novices and completely new to yoga learning a lot from the ideas in the story and the non-fiction, educational section included in the book that gives instruction in a scripted format on proper alignment, breathing, and focus.
 As an adult who came to yoga in her 20’s, I have often looked back at my childhood and wished someone would have taught me how to breathe with my diaphragm or stand confidently and comfortably in tadasana.
-My hope is that this book will give parents and children a platform for discussing and doing yoga together, but also for simply discussing the nature of life and stress and how to adapt and be at ease in any situation.
+My hope is that this book will give parents jumpers for sale and children a platform for discussing and doing yoga together, but also for simply discussing the nature of life and stress and how to adapt and be at ease in any situation.

 Asana: How has yoga transformed you?

 Tammie: I could write a novel on how yoga has transformed my life, but I will try to be succinct.
 When I came to yoga, I was filled with self-doubt, anxiety, and fear.
 I was prone to headaches, lethargy, and depression.
 As I started practising, I discovered I was extremely loose-jointed and found it difficult to “organise” poses like downward dog or find the strength and roots to create solid standing poses.